dan-watson/yep/README.md

 ```

 The problem with the code above is that the `User` class has a hard dependency
-on `RandomUserRepository`.
+on the `RandomUserRepository`.
 This has two negative side effects.

-It would not be
-simple in a larger application to swap out the `RandomUserRepository` for
+It would not be simple in a larger application to swap out the
+`RandomUserRepository` and all the places it ends up being littered throughout
-another underlying repository such as `SqlUserRepository`.
-It's not simple
+the application for another implementation of the repository such as
+`SqlUserRepository`.

-to swap out the `RandomUserRepository` for testing purposes, maybe for
+It would not be simple and concise to swap out the `RandomUserRepository` for
-something like `TestUserRepository`.
+testing purposes, maybe for something like a `TestUserRepository`.

-So lets have a look at dependency injection with yep to see how this can be
+So lets have a look at dependency injection with `yep` to see how this can be
 solved.

 ### Container

-The container will hold dependencies registered under keys which can then later
+The container will store dependencies registered under keys which can then later
 be resolved.
 Registration of dependencies should happen once for an application.

 ```ruby